That’s What Friends Are Spore

 Products used:

 I hope you’ve enjoyed seeing this project and will link up with us this time!
-Just remember – the technique twist is always optional and not required to play!
 Thanks so much for stopping by today – we’ll see you next time! ;)

 Scrappy hugs,